bsalimi/dsc261-fa25/README.md

 **Project Timeline**
 The course will have three project checkpoints:
-1. Initial Proposal: Due October 12 11:59 PM PST (Proposal must follow template and be maximum two pages).
+1. Initial Proposal: Due October 12 11:59 PM PST.
+The proposal must follow the provided template and be a maximum of two pages.
 Please include in the proposal: problem statement, brief related works, collaboration plan, and datasets to be used.
 2. Midterm Update: Due November 2 11:59 PST
 3. Final Report: Date to be announced